Optimal Dividend Payments for the Piecewise-Deterministic Poisson Risk Model: Introduction

-On the other hand, there has also been a significant amount of literature on dividend payment problems, where there is no such restriction of maximal rate imposed on dividend payment strategies.
+On the other hand, there was also a significant amount of literature in which no such restriction of maximal rate is imposed on dividend payment strategies.
 We shall refer to this type of dividend strategy as the unrestricted payment scheme.
-Unrestricted payment schemes are motivated by the fact that the boundedness of the dividend payment rate seems rather restrictive in many real-world applications.
-For instance, the insurance company is more likely to distribute the dividend once or twice a year; resulting unbounded payment rate.
+Such schemes are motivated by the fact that dividends are not usually paid out in a continuous fashion in practice.
+For instance, insurance companies may distribute dividends on discrete time intervals, in theory resulting in unbounded payment rate.
 In such a scenario, the surplus level changes drastically on a dividend payday.
-In other words, the surplus level may displace abrupt or discontinuous changes due to ``singular'' dividend distribution policy.
+In other words, abrupt or discontinuous changes occur due to ``singular'' dividend distribution policy.
 This gives rise to a singular stochastic control problem.
-Such problems are studied in Choulli et al. \cite{Choulli}, Paulsen \cite{Paulsen-07,Paulsen-08}, Paulsen and Gjessing \cite{Paulsen-97}, and the references therein when the surplus dynamics is modeled by a controlled diffusion.
+Such problems are studied in \cite{Choulli,Paulsen-08,Shreve-84}, and the references therein when the surplus dynamics is modeled by a controlled diffusion.
 But to the best of our knowledge, related work in the setting of piecewise-deterministic compound Poisson risk model is relatively scarce.
-One exception is Schmidli \cite[Section 2.4]{schmidli2008}, which formulates and solves an optimal unrestricted payment problem when the surplus process follows a classical Cr\`amer-Lundberg risk model.
+The most notable includes \cite[Section 2.4]{schmidli2008} and \cite{Albrecher-Thon-08}, which investigate the optimal unrestricted dividend payment problem when the surplus process follows a classical Cramer-Lundberg risk model without or with the force of interest, respectively.

-As pointed out in Cai et al. \cite{Cai-Feng}, the classical Cr\`amer-Lundberg risk model and the compound Poisson risk model with interest, absolute ruin are all special cases of piecewise-deterministic compound Poisson (PDCP) risk model.
-One naturally asks whether there exist unifying optimal solutions to both dividend payment schemes in piecewise-deterministic compound Poisson risk models.
-If so, can we confirm in general that the threshold strategy is the optimal restricted dividend policy whereas the barrier strategy is the optimal unrestricted dividend policy?
-We provide affirmative solutions to both questions in this paper under certain conditions.
+As pointed out in \cite{Cai-Feng}, the classical Cram\'er-Lundberg risk model and the compound Poisson risk model with interest, and the compound Poisson risk model with absolute ruin are all special cases of piecewise-deterministic compound Poisson (PDCP) risk model.
+One naturally asks whether there exist unifying optimal solutions to both dividend payment schemes in PDCP risk models.
+Moreover, can we find the most general conditions under which the threshold strategy is the optimal restricted dividend policy whereas the barrier strategy is the optimal unrestricted dividend policy?
+We formulate and solve the problems within the framework of stochastic control theory in the specific setting of PDCP risk model.
+Compared with the aforementioned work in the setup of controlled diffusions, the associated Hamilton-Jacobi-Bellman (HJB) equation in our work contains a non-local term (the integral term with respect to the claim size distribution), resulting in substantial difficulty and technicality in the analysis.